jakobzhao/geog328/README.md

 | Lab Assignments | 30% |
 | Final project   | 15% |

 > The item `participation` includes your participation in the class (e.g., self-introduction, answer questions in class, etc.) and/or your response on GitHub issues (ask questions via GitHub issue, and help your classmates using the GitHub issues function).
-As well as participation in the weekly lab/discussion sections.

 ## :notebook_with_decorative_cover: Equity & Inclusivity